 A creak of the roof, then a siren.
-Then, in the tunnel, approaching fast on the railroad track, one car, creaking down with a steady rhythm.
+Then, in the tunnel, approaching fast from behind on the railroad track towards Geoff, and Boris, one car, creaking down with a steady rhythm.

 "The messenger of death.
 He's come for me," Boris said.
 "Time for you to got back to the land of the living.
 More painful than the world of the dead, but more wondrous."